bright/new-www/content/blog/bright-inventions-recognized-in-forbes-diamonds-2024.md

 ## Our strategic focus

-We have extensive experience in modernizing and rescuing systems that are not compatible with user needs or market demands. **It happens that we take on and save endangered projects facing imminent issues of instability and performance.** Information systems created at Bright Inventions straightforwardly deliver advanced functionalities to users.
+We have extensive experience in modernizing and rescuing systems that are not compatible with user needs or market demands. **It happens that we take on endangered projects facing imminent issues of instability and performance.** Information systems created by our team straightforwardly deliver advanced functionalities to users.
 Providing high-quality services and cultivating long-term relationships with clients pays off in trust and long-term collaboration.

-In 2022 Bright Inventions became a part of the Scandinavian Lyvia Group, aiming for integrated collaboration among the best providers of digital solutions.
+**In 2022 Bright Inventions became a part of the Scandinavian [Lyvia Group](https://lyviagroup.com/), aiming for integrated collaboration among the best providers of digital solutions**.
 As a part of the broader universe we have the opportunity to modernize the digital landscape worldwide, ensuring that digitization becomes a natural part of every organization striving for continuous development.

+We believe that every challenge is an opportunity to innovate and learn.
+Join us on this exciting journey towards a future where technology not only meets but exceeds expectations.
+Together we can create software that really matters in the today's world.

 For detailed information about the awards, visit** [Forbes Diamonds 2024](https://www.forbes.pl/diamenty-forbesa-2024).**